 In 2016, PFAW ran numerous political campaign advertisements featuring anxious children discussing how they were scared of Republican Presidential candidate Donald Trump.

 PFAW was “profoundly troubled” by his election and pledged to “work harder than ever” to fight for their liberal agenda.
-The group promptly took issue with Trump’s immigration policy and cabinet nominations.
+The group opposed President Trump’s immigration policy and cabinet nominations.

-Throughout Trump’s presidency PFAW has consistently taken issue with President Trump’s policies, attacked his alleged conflicts of interest, and funded an advertisement campaign against Trump’s U.S. Supreme Court nominee, now-Justice Neil Gorsuch.
+PFAW consistently opposed President Trump’s policies, attacked his alleged conflicts of interest, and funded an advertisement campaign against Trump’s U.S. Supreme Court nominee, now-Justice Neil Gorsuch.

 Since 2007, People For the American Way has spent $1.64 million lobbying congress on over 750 separate bills.

-PFAW took lobbying positions on issues such as; opposing a bill to enhance penalties for convicted and deported criminals who reenter the United States illegally, supporting federal funding of Planned Parenthood Federation of America, and support for a federal budget that stops sequestration and raises spending caps.
+PFAW opposed a bill to enhance penalties for convicted and deported criminals who reenter the United States illegally, supported federal funding of Planned Parenthood Federation of America, and supported for a federal budget proposal that stops sequestration and raised spending caps.

 In 2016, PFAW reported revenues of $7,502,564 and expenditures of $6,162,094.
 Included in PFAW’s revenues were at least seven six-figure contributions between $100,000 and $500,000.